TokyoExpress/metrobox/README.md

 ## Parts and Build

+Note: After buying parts from various AliExpress sellers I have confirmed that the 3D models may not work for all parts, as there are discrepancies in dimensions and fit between different products of the same type.
+Additionally, the specific products that I purchased have been taken down and are no longer available.
+I am thinking of how to solve this but in the meantime if you plan to purchase your own parts and replicate this project feel free to leave an issue or contact me and I can advise further.

 To make this yourself, you will need the following (links may need updating):
 - UNO R3 + WIFI ESP8266, [example "UNO R3 Black"](https://www.aliexpress.us/item/3256806816026732.html)
 - 3.5" TFT LCD Shield for Arduino Uno (no touchscreen), [example "Without Touch"](https://www.aliexpress.us/item/3256806911484514.html)